 To prevent any such discrimination, the Americans with Disabilities Act has been introduced, which defines HIV as a pre-existing condition, and therefore, should not be discriminated against.

 This empowers and helps all such patients to be employed, and be covered by the group employment insurance, without discrimination.

 Another challenge that HIV patients face is the fact that even after their diagnosis, almost 50% of these people are not cared for properly, either due to a lack of awareness and access to information, or lack of access to proper medication.
 While government-funded programs are available, these people do not have access to it.

 For patients with HIV or AIDS, not very long ago, it was impossible to attain life insurance.
-However, with the improvement the living standard of such patients, and the technological advancement in the field of medicine, the situation has improved significantly, and many of these people are able to attain good life insurance policies.
+However, with the improvement of the living standard of such patients, and the technological advancement in the field of medicine, the situation has improved significantly, and many of these people are able to attain good life insurance policies.

 According to the CDC, over a million individuals are affected by HIV, out of which approximately 18% are unaware of it.
 However, the spread of the disease has slowed down over the past decade, and the awareness rates have improved as well.